pryorda/vmware_exporter/README.md

 - Datastore size and other stuff
 - Basic VM and Host metrics

+## Unmaintained

+:warning: This projet needs maintainers!
+As I do not work anymore with Prometheus + VMWare actively, I cannot maintain this exporter on my free time.
+If you want to help, just fork and enhance it ;) :warning:

 ## Usage

 - install with `$ python setup.py install` or `$ pip install vmware_exporter`